-- 2.1 Subject to the terms and conditions set forth herein, Foundation hereby grants to Licensee an exclusive, royalty-bearing right and license in the Territory for the Field of Use to practice under the Patent Rights to make, have made, use, lease, sell, offer to sell, and import Licensed Products in the Territory until the end of the Term for which the Patent Rights are granted to the Foundation by the responsible agencies, unless this Agreement shall be sooner terminated according to the terms hereof. - 2.2 Foundation also hereby grants to Licensee a non-exclusive right and license in the Territory for the Field of Use to practice under the Know-How to make, have made, use, lease, sell, offer to sell, and import Licensed Products in the Territory until the end of the Term for which the Patent Rights are granted to the Foundation by the responsible agencies, unless this Agreement shall be sooner terminated according to the terms hereof. - 2.3 For clarity, Foundation shall be free to grant commercial licenses to the Patent Rights to third parties in all fields outside the Field of Use, which licenses shall not conflict with the terms of this Agreement and shall expressly deny any license or right to commercialize products within the Field of Use. - 2.4 Foundation and the University have a reserved right to practice under the Patent Rights for non-commercial research and educational purposes within the mission of the University, adhering to the confidentiality provisions of Article 13. - 2.5 Licensee shall have the right to enter into sublicensing agreements for the rights, privileges and licenses granted hereunder, provided that Licensee shall give Foundation written notice thereof within thirty (30) days after any such sublicense shall become effective.
-No such sublicense shall relieve Licensee of its obligations hereunder and Licensee and each such sublicensee shall execute documents to the foregoing effect, a copy of which and any amendments thereto will be furnished to Foundation promptly upon execution and delivery.
-Upon any termination of this Agreement, all sublicensee's rights shall also terminate, except as provided in Section 11.7 hereof. - 2.6 Licensee agrees that any sublicense granted by it shall be subject in all respects to restrictions, provisions and obligations in this Agreement and shall be binding upon the sublicensee as if it were a party to this Agreement and include a provision prohibiting the sublicensee from sublicensing its rights under such sublicense agreement. - 2.7 Licensee shall not receive from sublicensee(s) anything of value in lieu of cash payments in consideration for any sublicense under this Agreement, without the express prior written permission of Foundation. - The license granted shall not be construed to confer any rights upon Licensee by implication, estoppel or otherwise as to any technology not specifically set forth in Patent Rights or Know-How.
+- 2.1 Subject to the terms and conditions set forth herein, Foundation hereby grants to Licensee an exclusive, royalty-bearing right and license in the Territory for the Field of Use to practice under the Patent Rights to make, have made, use, lease, sell, offer to sell, and import Licensed Products in the Territory until the end of the Term for which the Patent Rights are granted to the Foundation by the responsible agencies, unless this Agreement shall be sooner terminated according to the terms hereof. - 2.2 Foundation also hereby grants to Licensee a non-exclusive right and license in the Territory for the Field of Use to practice under the Know-How to make, have made, use, lease, sell, offer to sell, and import Licensed Products in the Territory until the end of the Term for which the Patent Rights are granted to the Foundation by the responsible agencies, unless this Agreement shall be sooner terminated according to the terms hereof. - 2.3 Foundation and the University have a reserved right to practice under the Patent Rights for non-commercial research and educational purposes within the mission of the University, adhering to the confidentiality provisions of Article 13. - 2.4 Licensee shall have the right to enter into sublicensing agreements for the rights, privileges and licenses granted hereunder, provided that Licensee shall give Foundation written notice thereof within thirty (30) days after any such sublicense shall become effective.
+No such sublicensee shall relieve Licensee of its obligations hereunder and Licensee and each such sublicensee shall execute documents to the foregoing effect, a copy of which and any amendments thereto will be furnished to Foundation promptly upon execution and delivery.
+Upon any termination of this Agreement, all sublicensee's rights shall also terminate, except as provided in Section 11.7 hereof.

-2.9 Development of the invention was sponsored in part by the United States Government, and as a consequence this Agreement, any license agreement and the invention are subject to overriding obligations to the Federal Government (including a non-exclusive, irrevocable license to use the invention by or on behalf of the Government throughout the world), under 35 U.S.C. §§200-212 and applicable regulations.
+- 2.5 Licensee agrees that any sublicense granted by it shall be subject in all respects to restrictions, provisions and obligations in this Agreement and shall be binding upon the sublicensee as if it were a party to this Agreement and include a provision prohibiting the sublicensee from sublicensing its rights under such sublicense agreement. - 2.6 Licensee shall not receive from sublicensee(s) anything of value in lieu of cash payments in consideration for any sublicense under this Agreement, without the express prior written permission of Foundation. - 2.7 The license granted shall not be construed to confer any rights upon Licensee by implication, estoppel or otherwise as to any technology not specifically set forth in Patent Rights or Know-How. - Development of the invention was sponsored in part by the United States Government, and as a consequence this Agreement, any license agreement and the invention are subject to overriding obligations to the Federal Government (including a non-exclusive, irrevocable license to use the invention by or on behalf of the Government throughout the world), under 35 U.S.C. §§200-212 and applicable regulations.